 Gender-based violence (GBV) is an injustice that affects women and girls worldwide, with South Africa recording some of the highest rates of sexual violence, globally.
 Violence against sex workers – female, transgender and male – is particularly pronounced, and research shows that a third to half of all sex workers experienced violence in their workplaces in the last year.
-A legal framework that criminalises sex work has been shown to greatly increase sex workers’ vulnerability to violence and illness, while reducing the likelihood that abuse will be reported.
+A legal framework that criminalises sex work has been shown to greatly increase sex workers’ vulnerability to violence and illness, particularly HIV, while reducing the likelihood that abuse will be reported.

 With key partners such as the Sex Workers Education and Advocacy Taskforce (SWEAT) and the Sisonke Sex Worker Movement, Sonke is advocating for the decriminalisation of sex work in South Africa by raising public awareness of the human rights violations suffered by sex workers under the outdated criminal legal framework.
 Media engagement and advocacy is utilised as a key advocacy tool.